raul-izquierdo/english/to be finished/vocabulary/Interacting with Others/Perceiving Analysing and Reacting.md

     ?
 Dependiendo de la situación, puede ser mejor esperar : `Depending on the situation, it might be better to wait`

+perturbar
+    = to disturb `The noise from the construction site disturbed the neighbors`

 ## Comparing